Do you have thyroid problems?

 Most hypothyroid patients take a medication that contains T4 such as Levothyroxine or Synthroid.

 These medications are notorious for being difficult to break down and absorb by hypothyroid patients.

 For these reasons, you may have been given certain instructions on how to take them.

 This includes the time of day that you take them and instructions to not take them with food or water.

 It turns out that these recommendations are important, but let’s also talk about other factors which impact thyroid hormone absorption:

-- Sucralfate (15) - Sucralfate is commonly used to treat ulcers in the GI tract but it is another binder which has been shown to bind to and inactive thyroid medication.
+- Sucralfate (15) – Sucralfate is commonly used to treat ulcers in the GI tract but it is another binder that has been shown to bind to and inactivate thyroid medication.

 - Iodine – Iodine is a tricky nutrient in that it is required for proper thyroid function but overconsumption may also cause issues with thyroid hormone absorption and cellular activation.
 Using iodine in recommended dosages, such as 150-200mcg per day can help prevent these unwanted side effects.